sjohnamson/unit-converter/README.md

 ## Features

-- Create and check volume and temperature unit conversion question by entering in beginnng values, starting units, ending units, and student answers
+- Create and check volume and temperature unit conversion questions by entering in beginnng values, starting units, ending units, and student answers
 - Add and remove question rows
 - Button click to verify student answers in all question rows simultaneously